 Your calf muscles protect your shin bone from the rear and both sides.
 However, excessive load through your shin bone (tibia) can result in shin pain and its related injuries.

 Calf pain is a

 Sciatica is a condition caused by a pinched nerve in your lower back.
 Fortunately, it can usually be treated successfully with physiotherapy.
 The occasional patient requires spinal surgery.

-DVT's are the most serious concerns and can result in pulmonary embolism, stroke or potentially death!
-Your calf pain should be excluded for the possibility of a DVT as au URGENT PRIORITY.
+DVT's are the most serious concerns and can result in pulmonary embolism (PE), stroke or potentially death!
+Your calf pain should be excluded

-Please consult your doctor or physiotherapist to assess and exclude a DVT.
+If you suspect a DVT or PE, please urgently consult your doctor or physiotherapist to assess and exclude a DVT or PE.